lsst-dm/dmtn-037/index.rst

 While it is often convenient for :math:`\overrightarrow{y_\alpha}` to have the same resolution and overall pixelization as :math:`\overrightarrow{s_i}`, in general even a non-gridded pixelization such as `HEALPix <https://healpix.jpl.nasa.gov>`_ could be used.

 The matrix :math:`B_{i\alpha}` encodes the transformation due to DCR of model plane :math:`\alpha` to image :math:`i`, and the reverse transformation is written as :math:`B_{\alpha i}^\star`.
-Since the sub-bands have a narrow bandwidth, the effect of DCR is a uniform shift of all pixels, so:
+Since the sub-bands have a narrow bandwidth (but see `Finite bandwidth considerations`_ below), the effect of DCR is a uniform shift of all pixels, so:

 .. math::
    :label: eqn-BB_identity